The powers of smooth words over arbitrary 2-letter alphabets

 \makeatletter \titlelabel{\thetitle.\;} [5]{\ext@arrow 0099{\arrowfill@#1#2#3}{#4}{#5}} [1]{ \bf{Proof.}\;\;\rm{#1}{.\;$\Box$}} [defn]{Theorem} [defn]{Lemma} [defn]{Proposition} [defn]{Corollary} [defn]{Conjecture} [defn]{Example} [defn]{Remark} \makeatother

-\begin{quote} { {\bf Abstract.} A. Carpi (1993) and A. Lepist\"{o} (1993) proved independently that smooth words are cube-free for the alphabet $\{1,2\}$, but nothing is known on whether for the other 2-letter alphabets, smooth words are $k$-power-free for some suitable positive integer $k$.
-This paper establishes the derivative formula (Theorem \ref{T1}) of the concatenation of two smooth words and power derivative formula of smooth words over arbitrary 2-letter alphabets.
-And by making use of power derivative formula (Theorem \ref{T3}), for arbitrary 2-letter alphabet $\{a,\,b\}$ with $a,\,b$ being positive integers and $a<b$, we prove that smooth words of length larger than or equal to 2 are $h(a,b)$-power-free, which means that the power-free index of smooth words is $\delta(a,b)$ (Theorem \ref{T4}), where\\ $h(a,b)=\left\{ \right.,$\, $\delta(a,b)=\left\{ \right..$\\ Moreover, we give the number $\gamma_{a,b}(n)$ of smooth words of form $w^{n}$ with $a$ and $b$ having the same parity (Theorem \ref{T5}).
-That is,\\ $\gamma_{1,3}(n)=\left\{ \right.,$\; in other cases, \;$\gamma_{a,b}(n)=\left\{ \right.$. \\ Thus, we obtain unexpectedly that smooth words are quintic-free, and there are infinitely many smooth biquadrates for the alphabet $\{1,\,3\}$.
+\begin{quote} { {\bf Abstract.} Carpi (1993) and Lepist\"{o} (1994) proved independently that smooth words are cube-free for the alphabet $\{1,2\}$, but nothing is known on whether for the other 2-letter alphabets, smooth words are $k$-power-free for some suitable positive integer $k$.
+In this paper, we first establish the derivative formula of the concatenation of two smooth words and power derivative formula of smooth words for arbitrary 2-letter alphabets.
+Then, by making use of power derivative formula, for arbitrary 2-letter alphabet $\{a,\,b\}$ with $a\text{ and }b$ being positive integers and $a<b$, we prove that smooth words are $(b+1)$-power-free except for $a=1 \text{ and }b=3$, and smooth words are quintic-free and there are infinitely many smooth biquadrates for the alphabet $\{1,\,3\}$.
+Moreover, we give the number $\gamma_{a,b}(n)$ of smooth words of the form $w^{n}$ for $a$ and $b$ having same parity.\\ {\bf Keywords:} Closure; Differentiable; Closurely differentiable; Derivative; Smooth words; Power derivative formula; Power-free index.} \end{quote}